hkiimm/Shape-Organizer/README.md

 # Shape-Organizer
-Final Gr.
-10 computer science project coded using Turing.
+Completed for my final project for the ICS2U0 course.
+I created a program in Turing.